-Access to system services - through supervisor call (SVC) or program call (PC) instructions, for example - is controlled by the system, which requires that subjects who want to perform security-relevant tasks be authorized appropriately.
+Access to system services - through supervisor call (SVC) or program call (PC) instructions, for example - is controlled by the system, which requires that subjects who want to perform security-

 The hardware and firmware components that provide the abstract machine for the TOE are required to be physically protected from unauthorized access.
 The z/OS Base Control Program mediates all access to the TOE's hardware resources themselves, other than program-visible CPU instruction functions.